youfoundjames/supervised-GMM-for-classifying-handwritten-digits/README.md

 (confusion matrix)

 We compare its predictive performance to other classifiers in the attached report.
+In the report, we also graph and assess its predictive performance on sklearn "toy" datasets with different levels of noise added to the data.

 ## Dependencies & environment